BoyuanL/MSCA-msvit/README.md

 ## Installation

 Our code has been tested in Python 3.7 and PyTorch 1.13.1+cu117 environments.
 Please set up your environment according to the official instructions.
+See other required packages in `requirements.txt`.